+- Severe weather

+- Road spray

+- Ice/frost/snow build-up on the vehicle

+- Dirt build-up on the vehicle

-- The radar sensors are designed to ignore most stationary objects. however objects such as quardrails. walls, foliage and parked vehicles may occasionally be detected.
-This is a normal operating condition. - Severe weather or road spray conditions may reduce the ability of the radar to detect other vehicles. - Do not use the BSW system when towing a trailer because the system may not function properly. - Excessive noise (for example, audio system volume, open vehicle window) will interfere with the chime sound, and it may not be heard.
+- Do not attach stickers (including transparent material), install accessories or apply additional paint near the radar sensors.
+These conditions may reduce the ability of the radar to detect other vehicles.

+- Do not use the BSW system when towing a trailer because the system may not function properly.

+- Excessive noise (for example, audio system volume, open vehicle window) will interfere with the chime sound, and it may not be heard.